 Clean Room Requirements

-The requirements for a clean environment can differ based on product type.
+The requirements for a clean environment can differ based on the product type.
 These requirements depending on the certifying entity and the guidelines set forth by the product retailer.
-To make sure the guidelines for the clean room are being followed, production plants are routinely subject to audits.
+To make sure the guidelines for the cleanroom are being followed, production plants are routinely subject to audits.

 One of the most important requirements for all cleanrooms is making sure they have the proper equipment installed.
 For example, a cleanroom must have a specialized reverse air flow filtration system.
 This air filtration system is completely separate from that of the rest of the packaging plant and serves to help control the environment by keeping it free of dangerous or unwanted elements in the air.
 Along with the air filtration, clean rooms have monitored temperature and humidity control in place.

 Clean Room Applications

 It may be good to note that a cleanroom is rated for medical and pharma applications (Ex: Class 100,000, class 10,000, and class 1,000).
 This indicated the number of dust particles measured per cubic inch.
 For primary food filling, however, the production environment is not rated, per se, by dust particles but has other requirements as spelled out by the industry governing parties such as AIB (Association of international Baking), Cookes and Thurber, and SQF, to name a few.

 Clean Room Specifications

 Along with the room itself, the cleanroom specialists must adhere to product-specific regulations.
 This could include but not be limited by wearing protective garments, wearing sterile gloves, and/or wearing eye protection if necessary.
 The specialists must undergo training to educate them on proper procedures and quality control protocol.
 They are also trained in sterilized packaging techniques, cleaning requirements, and system-monitoring practices.
 Fiber is a huge source of dust so corrugated boxes or cartons must be stored outside of any cleanroom.